famhq/fam/README.md

 # Starfi.re

-For curious eyes.
-Eventually we'll probably open this up more to contributions, etc...

 ## Manifesto
 The goal with Starfire is to build an open community for mobile games, starting with Clash Royale.
-I believe in keeping things as transparent as possible, which is why I have the client-side code publicly visible.
+There are plenty of tools and websites out there trying to build something like this, but where I think this can be better is in that  developer-focused, transparent and open mindset.
+In sticking with being as transparent as possible, I have the client-side code publicly visible.
 I'll eventually put the backend code on here once I have time to verify that I  don't have any passwords or keys in the git history.

+### Backstory

+### The "team"

-The "team" is just me (Austin) right now, and I'd prefer to grow through your contributions.
-Starfire has a developer platform where you can build your own tools on top of our data and userbase (millions of users) and keep 100% of your ad revenue.
+Starfire currently consists of just me (Austin) right now, and I'd prefer to grow through your contributions.
+There is a developer platform where you can build your own tools on top of our data and userbase (millions of users) and keep 100% of your ad revenue.

+---

+#### Misc (mostly for me right now)
 #### Dev SSL

 Note that you need to specify full xip host (multi-level wildcards are not allowed)